 We have put together a list of some Soil pH testers and also a guide for you so that you can now fix up the soil and grow that beautiful garden you have always dreamt of.

-, moisture and light level of your soil.
+The MS02 model is a 3-in-1 tool designed to test the pH, moisture and light level of your soil.
 You can use this tester indoors as well as for your garden outside.

 We like this tester as it does more than just test the pH level because alone with the pH level, you will also need to know how dry or moist your soil is and if it gets the appropriate amount of sunlight or not.
 All these factors contribute to healthy soil and the better growth of your plants.

 The tool comes with a double-needle for accurate reading and also speeds up the process during the analysis.